bonfa/algo-master/algo-master/summary/detail/SlidingWindowFixedSize.md

 * Maximum Sum of Distinct Subarrays With Length K (SOLVED_ALMOST_PERFECTLY)
 * Substring with Concatenation of All Words (SOLVED_SUB_OPTIMAL -> the solution was close to the optimal one, but I needed to optimise it further)

+## Attempt 4
+* Maximum Sum of Distinct Subarrays With Length K
+* Substring with Concatenation of All Words

 # Revision List
 ## After Attempt 1
 * Maximum Average Subarray I